amiablealex/amiablealex-web/content/projects/sunrise-clock.md

 ## Design Story

-The cam edge has to carry all of those interacting effects at once.
-The funny thing is, much like Ptolemy in 150 AD, is that you don't need to understand the astronomy to arrive at the correct shape.
-Building it is two jobs, and I'll go through it in the order I actually worked it out, because it makes the most logical sense for me to follow.
+To accurately reproduce the daylight hours, the cam shape has to carry all of the astronomical effects from the previous section.
+Although, you don't actually need to understand any of the astronomy to arrive at the correct shape.
+It follows a two-step process:

-1. Size the mechanism: work backwards from the dial to find the cam throw that gives the hand its correct annual sweep.
+1. Size the mechanism: work backwards from the clock face to find the cam throw that gives the hand its correct rotation.
 1. Generate the profile: sample a year of real sunrise times and turn each one into a radius.

-### Working backwards from the dial
+### Working backwards from the clock face

 Four properties describe the mechanism - the arm length \(L\), the cam's **throw** \(t\) (the difference between its largest and smallest radius), the gear ratio \(G\) (sector teeth ÷ centre teeth), and the indicator's **sweep** \(S\).
 The design problem is to pick each property so the hand sweeps exactly the right amount.
-I worked backwards, starting from the desired sweep to work out the necessary cam throw.
+It helps to work backwards, starting from the desired indicator sweep to work out the necessary cam throw.

 Take the year's absolute earliest and latest sunrise.
-For sunrise at 03:35 and 08:16 GMT, i.e. 3.58 and 8.26 - the indicator must sweep across that spread.
-Expressed as a fraction of the full 24-hour dial, the sunrise indicator's full rotation on the clock face needs to be \(70.2^\circ\):
+For example, sunrise at 03:35 and 08:16 GMT, i.e. decimal time of 3.58 and 8.26 - the indicator must sweep across that spread.
+Expressed as a fraction of the full 24-hour dial, the sunrise indicator's total rotation over the year needs to be \(70.2^\circ\):

 \[S = \frac{8.26 - 3.58}{24}\times 360^\circ = \frac{4.68}{24}\times 360^\circ \approx 70.2^\circ\]

-A gear ratio amplifies rotation so that the sector arm only needs to rotate a much smaller amount to achieve the full \(70.2^\circ\) at the center.
-Changing this gear ratio varies how much work the cam has to do - and having different ratios for the sunrise and sunset mechanism allows the sector pivots to be fixed at different points.
-Some trial and error landed on 4:1 for sunrise and 6:1 for sunset, which gave sensible cam shapes.
-To provide the full \(70.2^\circ\) at the center, the rotation of the sector needs to be \(17.6^\circ\):
+So that the sector arm only needs to rotate a small amount to achieve the full \(70.2^\circ\) at the center, a gear ratio amplifies rotation.
+Changing the ratio varies how much work the cam has to do - higher ratio = less up/down required from the cam.
+Some trial and error landed on 4:1 for sunrise and 6:1 for sunset[^ratios], which gave sensible cam dimensions.
+To provide the full \(70.2^\circ\) at the center, the rotation of the sunrise sector needs to be \(17.6^\circ\):

+[^ratios]: Having different ratios for the sunrise and sunset mechanism allows the sector pivots to be fixed at different points.

 \[\theta = \frac{S}{G} = \frac{70.2^\circ}{4} \approx 17.6^\circ\]

 For the sector arm to rotate, it must be fixed at one end and lifted at the other.
 To achieve the
-\(17.6^\circ\) rotation at the pivot point, the 80 mm arm needs to raised by 25.3mm:
+\(17.6^\circ\) rotation at the pivot point, the 80mm arm needs to raised by 25.3mm:

 <object type="image/svg+xml" data="/static/img/projects/sunriseclock/lift-viz.svg?v=1"
         width="100%" class="cam-viz"